magnificode/DomBlog/src/posts/2023-03-31-server-components-in-next-13.md

 layout: post
 title: Server Components in Next 13
 description: >
-  Exploration of the new server component behavior in next 13 with basic example.
+  Exploration of the new server component behavior in Next 13 with basic example.
 date: 2023-03-31 12:44:00
 categories: update
 ---